 Your thesis/dissertation must be submitted as a PDF file.
-Review the instructions for preparing your manuscript for submission at this link.
+Review the instructions "Preparing your manuscript for submission" from the ProQuest ETD website.

 Please be sure that the copy of your thesis that is made into a .pdf is "clean", i.e., free of all electronic editing marks.
 You are solely responsible for the formatting and appearance of your final thesis.